Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Supplementary Information

 \subsection{Linear optical characterisation}

-To record the linear reflectance and transmittance spectra of the studied structures, we employed the same inverted microscope and spectrometer as for the non-linear measurements.
-Illumination was achieved using a fiber-coupled, broadband laser-driven white light source (Energetic LDLS), precisely focused onto the back focal plane (BFP) of a long working distance, high numerical aperture (NA) objective lens (Nikon 60x, NA=0.7).
-This arrangement allowed for the sample to be illuminated from the bottom with collimated light, ensuring uniform illumination across the area of interest (as depicted in Fig. \ref{fig:ch4_linear_ref_Tr} A).
-The collected reflected light was then relayed to the spectrometer for spectral analysis.
-To estimate absolute reflectance, the spectra were normalized against a reference silver mirror (ThorLabs, PF10-03-P01).
-Additionally, a background correction was systematically applied to all measurements to eliminate noise and interference, thereby refining the acquired spectral data.
-The reflectance spectra are shown in Fig. \ref{fig:ch4_linear_ref_Tr}B for a few representative disk structures with a fixed pitch of 800 nm, height of 440 nm.
+The linear reflectance and transmittance spectra of the nanostructured samples were measured using the same inverted microscope and spectrometer employed for the nonlinear experiments.
+Illumination was provided by a fiber-coupled, broadband laser-driven white light source (Energetiq LDLS), which was focused onto the back focal plane (BFP) of a long working distance, high numerical aperture (NA) objective (Nikon 60$\times$, NA = 0.7).
+This configuration enables collimated illumination of the sample from below, ensuring uniform excitation over the region of interest (Fig.~\ref{fig:ch4_linear_ref_Tr}A).

+The reflected light collected by the objective was directed to the spectrometer for spectral analysis.
+Absolute reflectance was obtained by normalizing the measured spectra to a calibrated silver mirror reference (Thorlabs, PF10-03-P01).
+A systematic background correction was applied to all measurements to remove instrumental noise and spurious signals, thereby improving the accuracy and reproducibility of the spectra.

+Representative reflectance spectra for nanodisk arrays with fixed periodicity ($p = 800$~nm) and height (440~nm), and varying disk diameters, are shown in Fig.~\ref{fig:ch4_linear_ref_Tr}B.